MicrosoftDocs/dynamics-365-intelligent-order-management/topics/ifo-arch.md

 The strategy also defines whether unlimited product inventory is used, or real product inventory is used with the Inventory Visibility service.
 You can define whether the optimization run is a simulation, if it can be enabled or disabled, and if it can be valid for a date range.

 Depending on the nature of your business, you can define multiple optimization strategies.
-You can define the list of fulfillment sources that participates in fulfillment and define constraints that the optimization service must consider.
+You can define the list of fulfillment sources that participate in fulfillment and define constraints that the optimization service must consider.
 The constraints are hard constraints that the optimization service will mandatorily impose when it determines the optimal source.

 **Fulfillment from the closest source** is supported as the pre-defined objective in every strategy.